 Aluminum Roofing

-Aluminum metal roofing typically costs more than steel.
+Aluminum metal roofing typically costs more than steel and often lands in the mid-to-upper portion of the pricing range.
 It is lightweight and highly resistant to moisture.
 Aluminum is often chosen in regions where humidity or salt exposure is a concern.

 Copper Roofing

 Copper is considered a high-end metal roofing option, valued for its quality, longevity, and distinctive appearance.
-Copper metal roof cost is higher because of material value and manufacturing complexity.
-Over time, copper develops a natural finish and can last for decades, making it attractive for long term projects.
+Copper metal roof cost sits well above the standard range due to material value and manufacturing specifications.
+Over time, copper develops a natural patina finish and can last for decades, making it attractive for long-term projects.

 Metal Roof Shingles

 Metal roof shingles are designed to replicate the appearance of traditional roof shingles while providing the benefits of metal.
-These shingles often have a higher cost than standard metal roof panels due to detailed manufacturing and design processes.
+These shingles often carry a higher cost than standard metal roof panels due to detailed metal fabrication and design processes, and generally fall toward the upper end of the $250–$550 per square range.

 How Roof Size and Shape Impact Cost